18F/handbook/docs/00-contributing/README.md

 The documentation working group currently meets weekly to prioritize backlog items as they come up.

-We also use the [#docs](https://civicactions.slack.com/messages/docs/) channel in Slack to comunicate throughout the week.
+We also use the [#docs](https://civicactions.slack.com/messages/docs/) channel in Slack to communicate throughout the week.

 ## Minimal Viable Contribution